Pranal4/stock-trend-predictor-app/README.md

 10. **Documentation:** Created this README to document the project's architecture, process, and technologies.

 ---
-*This project was developed over a weekend as an intensive, end-to-end mentorship exercise.*
+*This is an independent portfolio project designed to showcase the complete, end-to-end lifecycle of a modern machine learning application.*